ibm-messaging/mq-jms-spring/samples/README.md

 an XA transaction coordinator to reliably transfer messages between them
 * s4n - Functionally identical to s4, but using Narayana as an alternative transaction manager
 * s4a - A modified version of s4 using a JmsListener instead of a polling Receiver

+### Note: Atomikos samples
+The current version of Atomikos does not work with the latest Spring Boot, as it uses deprecated and now-removed functions in Spring.
+See [this issue](https://github.com/atomikos/transactions-essentials/issues/234) in the Atomikos repository for more details.
+However, that issue does contain a workround for the problem, which has now been applied to the samples here.

 ## Other resources
 Many other sample programs for MQ can be found in [this repository](https://github.com/ibm-messaging/mq-dev-patterns).